stratohio/sensor_page/README.md

  added Temp_DP.html
  plot both temperature and dew point on same graph

+ update: 22-01-18
+ added Pres_SL.html
+ which includes a simple adjustment to Sea Level Pressure. this is estimated as a constent offset pressure, and does not include corrections due to outside temperature.
+ It also adds labels do the lines.
+This is not a clean as I would like, but works for now.

  Contact:
  If you try to use this code, please let me know of your experience. stratohio40 (at) gmail.com